Top Attractions in Bangkok for History Enthusiasts

 Bangkok is the largest city in Thailand, with more than ten million residents.
 Due to its immense population density and colourful history, today Bangkok has also become one of the most diverse places in all of Southeast Asia.
 The rich diversity of its many communities and neighbourhoods provides tourists and locals with a cultural medley unlike anywhere else.

-While this super modern city has soaring skyscrapers, gargantuan shopping complexes, a SkyTrain, many new hotels, there are still numerous sites of historical significance throughout Bangkok.
+While this super modern city has soaring skyscrapers, gargantuan shopping complexes, a SkyTrain and many new hotels, there are still numerous sites of historical significance throughout Bangkok.
 Many of these historical sites are well worth exploring to get an idea of Bangkok and Thailand’s cultural and traditional origins.
 These are the top attractions in Bangkok for history enthusiasts.

 The Grand Palace